Joysilas389/Triage_Severity_Prediction/README.md

-Triage Severity Prediction Model: A multiclass classification model
+Triage Severity Prediction: A multiclass classification model

 1. Introduction
 This project aims to predict triage severity and recommend appropriate action using a supervised machine learning model.
 We chose to use PyCaret for our model because of its ease of use and ability to quickly build and deploy end-to-end ML prototypes.